fischerling/chattymalloc/README.md

 # chattyparser - a parser and plotter for chattymalloc trace files

-chattyparser parses a trace file, detects allocator and application misbehavior, like double frees, produces plain text trace, a histogram and a memory profile.
+chattyparser parses a trace file, detects allocator and application misbehavior, like double frees, produces a plain text trace, a histogram and a memory profile.

 ## Usage
 	usage: chattyparser.py [-h] [--alignment ALIGNMENT ALIGNMENT] [--txt] [-v]